frictionlessdata/datapackage-pipelines/README.md

     - `last` - take the last value encountered

-    - `count` - count the number of occurances of a specific key For this method, specifying `name` is not required.
+    - `count` - count the number of occurrences of a specific key For this method, specifying `name` is not required.
 In case it is specified, `count` will count the number of non-null values for that source field.

+    - `set` - collect all distinct values of the aggregated field, unordered

+    - `array` - collect all values of the aggregated field, in order of appearance

     - `any` - pick any value.